 Continue across the bridge to the opposite side of the falls and up the steep bank.
-From here you can hike under the massive overhang and behind the waterfall!
-You’ll encounter spray from the waterfall and the overhang drips constantly so bring an umbrella or be prepared to get wet.
+You can hike under the massive overhang and behind the waterfall!
+You’ll encounter spray from the waterfall and the overhang drips constantly, so bring an umbrella or be prepared to get wet.

-If you’re feeling particularly spry you can continue on up a steep path to an upper, much less visited 50′ waterfall (Upper Peričnik Waterfall).
-Once you’re finished taking in the falls head down the trail to the right of the falls to make it a loop.
+Feeling particularly spry?
+You can continue on up a steep path to an upper, much less visited 50′ waterfall (Upper Peričnik Waterfall).
+You can head down the trail to the right of the falls to make it a loop once you’re finished taking in the falls.